Chaitra-B-V/Women-Hackthon-GithubSF/README.md

 GPT-4 Finetuned - We are Fine-tuning the Foundational Model using the Dataset.

+We are making it conversational with respect to the Video

 Coming soon - mobile app version of the webpage!